 Guinea pigs and rabbits should not be housed together.
 Although you will have seen many pictures of rabbits and guinea pigs together, you should never consider mixing the two.
 They have different needs and can’t communicate in the way that a pair of guinea pigs can.
 Rabbits have very powerful kicks and this can be extremely dangerous to a guinea pig.

 The best companion for a guinea pig is another one of its kind.

-We don’t recommend buying from a pet store as there are many guinea pigs in need of loving homes and your commitment to adopt and care for them could radically change their lives for the better.
+We don’t recommend buying from a pet shop as there are so many guinea pigs in need of loving homes.
+Your commitment to adopt a guinea pig and care for them could radically change their lives for the better.